Critical Masses

 The book is rich with vivid verbal pictures and the passionate voices of participants on all sides of the controversy around the peaceful atom.
 It is based on interviews, documents from state and federal archives, and activist papers.
 Wellock brings to this project the expertise of a former engineer for civilian and navy nuclear reactors, a thorough archivist, and a sensitive interviewer.

-The central argument of the book is that the anti-nuclear movement played a key part in the Californian nuclear power demise up to 1978.